wellscrosby/MRGHoloOcean/tests/README.md

 ### What is tox
 Tox automatically creates a virtualenv with the dependencies specified in `config.py` and runs `pytest` against that virtualenv.
-This allows us to test holodeck like it were a package installed on a fresh machine.
+This allows us to test holoocean like it were a package installed on a fresh machine.

 ## I just want to run tests against the code I'm working with

-### Install your development copy of holodeck
+### Install your development copy of holoocean
-You can have pip install the `holodeck` module in "editable" mode - meaning you can `import holoocean` anywhere, and it will use the code in `src/holodeck`.
+You can have pip install the `holoocean` module in "editable" mode - meaning you can `import holoocean` anywhere, and it will use the code in `src/holoocean`.

-First, remove whatever version of holodeck you have installed `pip uninstall holodeck`
+First, remove whatever version of holoocean you have installed `pip uninstall holoocean`

 Then, from the root of this repo run
 `pip install --editable .`

-Open a `python` terminal and make sure when you `import holoocean` and run `holoocean.util.get_holodeck_version()` it prints `"X.Y.Zdev"`
+Open a `python` terminal and make sure when you `import holoocean` and run `holoocean.util.get_holoocean_version()` it prints `"X.Y.Zdev"`

 ### Run pytest

-Once you have installed your dev copy of holodeck, run `pytest` from the root of this repo.
+Once you have installed your dev copy of holoocean, run `pytest` from the root of this repo.
 You should see output like this
 ```
 ============================= test session starts =============================
 platform win32 -- Python 3.7.1, pytest-4.5.0, py-1.8.0, pluggy-0.12.0
 cachedir: .tox\py37\.pytest_cache
-rootdir: C:\Users\jayde\Documents\holodeck, inifile: pytest.ini
+rootdir: C:\Users\jayde\Documents\holoocean, inifile: pytest.ini
 collected 28 items

 tests\scenarios\test_loading_scenarios.py ..............           [ 50%]